rngtng/lustauffotos.com/_posts/2005-10-16-exploring-perth.md

 categories:
   - Australia
 ---
 Today we had beautiful weather, so I went on an cycletour through Perth, especially the Kings Park next by.
-It&#8217;s the largest Park in the city, mostly austrailian bush, with some BBQ places and beautiful english lawn.
+It's the largest Park in the city, mostly austrailian bush, with some BBQ places and beautiful english lawn.
 I saw a lots of strange plants and animals, even parrots!!
 On the east side I got a wonderful view over Perth Downdown, Skyline and the Swan river.
 Watch out the pictures!

 <div align="center">
   <img alt="Perth Skyline" src="/files/2006/11/skyline.jpg" />